-One Big Sandwich!1.
-Instead of a bunch of smaller sandwiches make one big one!
+1. Instead of a bunch of smaller sandwiches make one big one!
 I like to buy dinner rolls that are attached (Hawaiian rolls are our favorite, but any large, flat bread will do).
-Instead of separating, cutting in half, assembling and wrapping the sandwiches individually…Cut the whole loaf in half then add fillings, re-assemble, place on the tray the bread came packed in, then carefully cut into individual sandwiches.
+Instead of separating, cutting in half, assembling and wrapping the sandwiches individually, cut the whole loaf in half then add fillings, re-assemble, place on the tray the bread came packed in, then carefully cut into individual sandwiches.
 Use toothpicks, if needed, to hold it all together.
 This one giant sandwich is easier to pack in your cooler and eliminates wasting any packaging since you can use the same tray and bag your bread came in.

-Appetizer Skewers2.
-For fillers avoid things that can make your sandwich soggy–like tomatoes and pickles.
+2. For fillers, avoid things that can make your sandwich soggy, like tomatoes and pickles.
 Instead, try serving the sandwiches with a side pick that has a chunk of cheese, cherry tomato, sweet gherkin pickle and olive of your choice.
-These are quick and easy to make, can be changed to suit your liking, and diners can easily grab one to eat what they like with their sandwich.
+These are quick and easy to make, can be changed to suit your preference, and diners can easily grab one to eat what they like with their sandwich.

-Picnic Plate - Ready to Eat!3.
-And finally, spread them all the same.
+3. And finally, spread them all the same.
 Instead of asking who likes what, I prefer to keep it simple and only offer one option.
 It is, however, a happy compromise: a tsp of sweet pickle relish, a tablespoon of yellow mustard, a tablespoon of ketchup, and 1/4 cup mayonnaise.
 Mix it all together and spread as needed on your bread, then add toppings.
-For the picnic, we enjoyed this with spiral sliced ham and baby field greens; and for the Action News Morning Show today, I used a different meat—honey baked ham and turkey.
+For this picnic, we enjoyed spiral sliced ham and baby field greens with this topping; and for the Action News Morning Show today, I used a different meat—honey baked ham and turkey.